Last Updated : Dec 15,2018

 • Packaged olives will usually be soaked in brine or oil.

-· Sliced or halved black olives are a common favourite as toppings on pizzas.
+3. Sliced or halved black olives are a common favorite as toppings on many pizzas and sandwiches like Mediterranean Pizza or a Veg Sub Sandwich.

 • Unopened olives may be stored for as long as 12 months.